 Material

-Digital calipers are made of stainless steel, carbon fiber, or plastic, and each material has its own set of pros and cons.
+Digital calipers are made of stainless steel, carbon fiber, or plastic; each material has its own pros and cons.
 Stainless steel is the material most frequently used on higher-end digital calipers.
-It’s strong and heavy, and it resists water, dirt, and oil.
-Stainless steel digital calipers also are usually the most expensive.
+It’s strong and heavy and resists water, dirt, and oil.
+Stainless steel digital calipers are also usually the most expensive.

 Carbon fiber is lightweight with a moderate level of durability.
-Its tightly woven strands of carbon polymer fibers are just as strong as steel with a fraction of the weight.
-However, carbon fiber isn’t as corrosion resistant as stainless steel, and it can deteriorate more rapidly if exposed to water, dirt, or UV rays.
+Its tightly woven carbon polymer fibers are as strong as steel with a fraction of the weight.
+However, carbon fiber isn’t as corrosion-resistant as stainless steel, and it can deteriorate more rapidly if exposed to water, dirt, or UV rays.
 With a few exceptions, carbon fiber calipers are usually cheaper than stainless steel calipers.

-Plastic calipers are often the least expensive and lightest, but they’re the least durable.
-Plastic digital calipers are rarely used by professionals or serious DIYers.
+Plastic calipers are often the least expensive and lightest, but the least durable.
+Professionals or serious DIYers rarely use plastic digital calipers.

-Finally, composite calipers are a hybrid combination of standard plastic and carbon fiber that offer a middle ground between plastic and carbon fiber in durability and affordability.
+Finally, composite calipers are a hybrid combination of standard plastic and carbon fiber, offering a middle ground between plastic and carbon fiber in durability and affordability.

 Accuracy